Cost of Home Care in SW Fort Worth/Burleson TX and How LTC Insurance Works

 Three variables define how much an LTC policy will actually pay:

 - Daily or monthly benefit amount: The maximum the policy will pay per day or per month for qualifying care.
-Common daily benefit amounts for policies purchased by Texas residents range from $100 to $300 per day.
+Common daily benefit amounts for Texas residents range from $100 to $300 per day.
 A $150/day policy provides $4,500 per month in benefits — enough to meaningfully reduce out-of-pocket home care costs but typically not enough to cover full-time care without supplementation.

 - Benefit period: How long the policy will pay benefits.
-Typical benefit periods range from two years to five years, with some policies offering unlimited lifetime benefits.
+Typical benefit periods range from two to five years, with some policies offering unlimited lifetime benefits.
 Most financial planners recommend at least a three-year benefit period.

 Inflation Protection and Compound Benefit Growth

 Policies purchased years before a care need arises become less valuable over time unless they include inflation protection.
 A $150/day benefit purchased in 2005 covers far less care in 2026 than it did when the policy was issued.
 Compound inflation protection — typically 3% or 5% compounding annually — is one of the most important riders on any LTC policy.
-Families reviewing an existing policy for a parent discharged from Baylor Scott & White Medical Center Hillcrest or Lake Granbury Medical Center should identify whether the policy includes inflation protection before assuming the stated daily benefit will cover current care costs.

 How Much Does Long-Term Care Insurance Cost in Texas?

-LTC insurance premiums vary significantly by age at purchase, health status, daily benefit amount, benefit period, elimination period, and inflation protection.
-As a general benchmark, a 55-year-old Texas resident in good health purchasing a policy with a $150/day benefit, three-year benefit period, 90-day elimination period, and 3% compound inflation protection can expect annual premiums in the range of $1,500 to $2,500 per year.
-Waiting until age 65 — when health conditions are more likely to result in underwriting exclusions or premium surcharges — can increase that same coverage to $3,500 to $6,000 or more per year, if the applicant qualifies at all.
+LTC insurance premiums vary by age at purchase, health status, daily benefit amount, benefit period, elimination period, and inflation protection.
+As a general benchmark, a 55-year-old Texas resident in good health purchasing a policy with a $150/day benefit, three-year benefit period, 90-day elimination period, and 3% compound inflation protection can expect annual premiums of roughly $1,500 to $2,500 per year.

 Filing an LTC Insurance Claim for Home Care